FOLLOW US

 Political situation

-In November 2020, there were election-related protests in Kampala and other locations across Uganda, with incidents of violence and a number of deaths.
-Country-wide internet shut-downs have been implemented around elections, other political events and during protests.
+There have been country-wide internet shut-downs around elections, other political events and during protests.
 Disruption to social media sites including Twitter, Facebook and WhatsApp has also taken place.

 Red and yellow are strongly associated with political parties in Uganda.
 Consider not wearing these colours around political events.